IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/setup/integrate-tomtom-digital-cockpit-into-a-gradle-project.md

 ## BuildSrc dependencies

-The TomTom IndiGO platform provides Gradle plugins for the build-time configuration of the TomTom IndiGO platform.
-This allows you to, for example, include all of IndiGO's default frontends in your product.
+The TomTom Digital Cockpit platform provides Gradle plugins for the build-time configuration of the TomTom Digital Cockpit platform.
+This allows you to, for example, include all of Digital Cockpit's default frontends in your product.
 To allow these Gradle plugins to be used in the Gradle projects, it is required to add them as `implementation` dependencies to the `buildSrc`.
 The following adds these dependencies: